ricsam/folio/README.md

 ## A MongoDB unit test
-It runs in a simple test suite made for NW.js
+It runs in a simple custom test suite made for NW.js

 ```javascript